Plered: Construction

 Sultan Agung (1613–1645) built the previous court complex at Karta and moved the capital there in the first decade of his reign.
-The decision to move to a new capital might have been made during his reign in 1634, when a fire in Karta killed "many people of the court".
+The decision to move to a new capital might have been made during his reign in 1634 when a fire in Karta killed "many people of the court".
 In 1644, Sultan Agung started building an artificial lake in an area which became known as Plered.
 He died two years later and was succeeded by his son Amangkurat I. In 1647, shortly after taking the throne, Amagkurat built his royal residence near the lake and moved the court there.
 In contrast to Karta, which was made of wood, the royal compound at Plered was built of brick.
 Amangkurat continued to expand this complex up to 1666.

-Fall of Plered during Trunajaya rebellion
+Fall of Plered during the Trunajaya rebellion

-In 1677, during the Trunajaya rebellion, Plered was taken by the rebel forces, consisting of Madurese troops, as well as Javanese forces from East Java and central northern coast, led by Raden Kajoran.
-The defenders, led by Amangkurat's four eldest son, offered an ineffective defense and were defeated.
+In 1677, during the Trunajaya rebellion, Plered was taken by the rebel forces, consisting of Madurese troops, as well as Javanese forces from East Java and the central northern coast, led by Raden Kajoran.
+The defenders, led by Amangkurat's four eldest sons, offered an ineffective defense and were defeated.
 Consequently, Amangkurat and the royal family fled the court, and soon after the rebels entered the complex and plundered it.
 The rebels also took the royal treasury of at least 300,000 Spanish reals.
-According to a man claiming to witness the fall of Plered, Sp.
+According to a man claiming to have witnessed the fall of Plered, Sp.
 Rl.
 300,000 was taken to Trunajaya's capital in Kediri, while Amangkurat II (son and successor of Amangkurat I) later said that Sp.
 Rl.
 150,000 was taken to Kediri while Sp.
 Rl.
 200,000 remained in Plered with Trunajaya's local commander.

 During the retreat, Amangkurat I died near Tegal and was succeeded by his son, Amangkurat II.
-Another son, Pangeran Puger occupied Plered after the rebels left, and made a rival claim to the kingdom.
+Another son, Pangeran Puger occupied Plered after the rebels left and made a rival claim to the kingdom.
 Unable to take Plered from his brother, Amangkurat moved his capital to the newly built Kartasura in 1680.